dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1479: Access to water is a fundamental human right.
+### T1479: Water should be a fundamental human right, not just a commodity.

 |Support|
 |---|